Convergence and Near-optimal Sampling for Multivariate Function Approximations in Irregular Domains via Vandermonde with Arnoldi: Introduction and Overview of the Paper

-In several papers~\cite{ADCOCK, cohen, migdisorth}, the authors proved the remarkable result that an effective weighting can lead to the near-optimal scaling of $M = \mathcal{O}(N \log(N))$.
+In addition to theory, {we provide numerical studies for the multivariate V+A method.
+Our preliminary numerical results {indicate} that the multivariate V+A method effectively tackles the ill-conditioning associated with the Vandermonde approximation.
+To our knowledge, the multivariate V+A algorithm introduced in \cite{Hokanson} is implemented only for rational approximations on standard 1D or 2D domains.
+We extend the numerical applications of the multivariate V+A algorithm to include polynomial approximation on 2D (irregular domains) and higher-dimensional domains ($d=3,5$).
+Our initial numerical results indicate that as $N$ increases, the V+A least-squares approximation provides a significantly more accurate approximation compared to the Vandermonde least-squares method for $2 \le d\le 5$.} In several papers{~\cite{ADCOCK, adcock2022towards, cohenweight, migdisorth}}, the authors proved that an effective weighting can lead to the near-optimal scaling of $M = \O(N \log(N))$.
 However, in past approaches~\cite{ADCOCK}, the QR factorization was used to orthogonalize the least-squares system.
-We propose a variant of the weighted least-squares algorithm that uses the multivariate V+A as the orthogonalization method (\texttt{VA+Weight}).
-This algorithm is stable with high probability and only takes $M=\mathcal{O}(N\log N)$ sample points to give a near-optimal approximation.
-Our numerical results confirm that this method gives a more accurate approximation than some orthogonalization methods for high-degree approximation using the Vandermonde matrix.
-Due to the reduced sample density, \texttt{VA+Weight} also gives a lower online computational cost than the unweighted least-squares V+A method.

-Last but not least, finding the optimal distribution of sample points in a high-dimensional irregular domain is an open question in the literature~\cite{Markov}.
-We highlight that \texttt{VA+Weight} acts as a practical tool for selecting the near-optimal distribution of sample points adaptively in irregular domains.
+A key numerical contribution of this paper is that we propose a variant of the weighted least-squares algorithm that uses the multivariate V+A as the orthogonalization method (\texttt{VA+Weight}).
+This algorithm is stable with high probability and only takes $M=\O(N\log N)$ sample points to give a near-optimal approximation.
+Due to the reduced sample density, \texttt{VA+Weight} also gives a lower online computational cost than the unweighted least-squares using the V+A method.
+Our initial numerical results confirm that \texttt{VA+Weight} performs competitively with state-of-the-art orthogonalization techniques for the Vandermonde matrix.
+Finding the optimal distribution of sample points in a high-dimensional irregular domain is an open question in the literature~\cite{Markov}.
+Our preliminary numerical results highlight that \texttt{VA+Weight} is a practical tool for selecting the near-optimal distribution of sample points {for the irregular domains considered in this paper.}